HercuLes0911/Sum_of_Products/README.md

 ## Overview

-This project, titled **Sum of Products**, is a modular Verilog design and verification lab that implements a four-stage pipeline for computing a weighted sum of products.
+This project, titled **Sum of Products**, is a modular Verilog design and verification that implements a four-stage pipeline for computing a weighted sum of products.
 It serves as a practical exercise in digital design, pipelining, testbench development, and simulation-based verification using Synopsys VCS.

 ### Project Objective